-- Your name
+Your name

 - Address

 - E-mail address

 - Photograph

 - Date and place of birth

 - Major field of study

 - Full- or part-time enrollment status

 - Participation in officially recognized activities

 - Sports- weight and height of an athletic team member

 - Dates of attendance

-- · Awards received
+- Awards received

 - Most recent previous educational institution attended

 Currently enrolled students may withhold disclosure of directory information by notifying the Registrar in writing, before the end of the published Add/Drop period, that he or she does not want the directory information released.
-North Central Missouri College assumes that unless a student specifically requests each semester of enrollment that directory information be withheld, he or she is approving this information for disclosure.
+The non-disclosure request will remain in effect until the student rescinds the request in writing.